KxSystems/docs/docs/kb/compression/compressionratio.md

 # Compression ratio

 Compression ratio is one of the [three key metrics](../file-compression.md#performance) to evaluate a compression algorithm.
 It measures the relative reduction in size of data.
 This ratio expressed as a percentage, calculated by dividing the uncompressed size by the compressed size.
-For example, a value of 50 indicates that the data consumes half the disk space after compression.
+For example, a value of 25 indicates that the data consumes a quarter of the disk space after compression.
 Lower numbers are better.

 We compared compression ratios using a popular financial dataset from the New York Stock Exchange (NYSE)